-- 10. Promote adjacent increased densities and mixed uses through ordinance updates.
+- Square, Main Street Park, and the front lawn of the Police Station) that includes uses that bring people back on a daily basis and include free WIFI.
+Upgrade restrooms for safety and convenience, and request businesses to allow the public to use their bathrooms.
+Promote consistent hours of operation, emphasizing Thursday, Friday and Saturday evenings. - 10.
+Promote adjacent increased densities and mixed uses through ordinance updates.
 Increase the use of the alleys and/or "dead spaces" parallel to Main Street.
 These could accommodate additional development and become the "quiet" space that visitors seek until Main Street is reconfigured.
-Consider allowing this intensification to gradually extend to the far side of 100 East and 100 West. - 11.
+Consider allowing this intensification to gradually extend to the near side of 200 East and 200 West. - 11.
 Enhance the gateways to downtown to assure that people know when they have arrived. - 12.
 Create a parking plan and management strategy to maximize land use intensification and minimize parking needs.